Rohit17173/java/README.md

 In object-oriented programming (OOP), inheritance is a fundamental mechanism that allows you to create new classes (subclasses) by inheriting the properties and behaviors of existing classes (parent classes or base classes).
 It establishes an "is-a" relationship between the classes.
 Types of Inheritance in Java:
--  Single Inheritance: A subclass inherits from one parent class.
+-  **Single Inheritance**: A subclass inherits from one parent class.
 This is the simplest and most common type of inheritance.
--  Multilevel Inheritance: A subclass inherits from another subclass, which itself inherits from another base class, forming a chain of inheritance.
+-  **Multilevel Inheritance**: A subclass inherits from another subclass, which itself inherits from another base class, forming a chain of inheritance.
--  Hierarchical Inheritance: Multiple subclasses inherit from a single parent class, creating a hierarchy of related classes.
+-  **Hierarchical Inheritance**: Multiple subclasses inherit from a single parent class, creating a hierarchy of related classes.
--  Multiple Inheritance: (Not supported directly in Java) A subclass inherits from multiple parent classes.
+-  **Multiple Inheritance**: (Not supported directly in Java) A subclass inherits from multiple parent classes.
 This can lead to complexity and ambiguity, so Java and other languages like C++ use alternative approaches like interfaces to achieve similar functionality.
--  Hybrid Inheritance: A combination of different inheritance types, such as multilevel and hierarchical inheritance, within the same class hierarchy.
+-  **Hybrid Inheritance**: A combination of different inheritance types, such as multilevel and hierarchical inheritance, within the same class hierarchy.

 3 . **What is Polymorphism?
 And types of Polymorphism.** ?